nhcarrigan/general-documentation/docs/projects/ama-bot/privacy.md

 ## Data Retention

-Data is stored for the minimum necessary time to ensure the application is able to function.
+Data are stored for the minimum necessary time to ensure the application is able to function.

 ## Availability of Data

-Data is available to members of the development team, for the express purpose of debugging, improving, and contributing to the application.
+Data are available to members of the development team, for the express purpose of debugging, improving, and contributing to the application.

 ## Questions